dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

 grant_type=client_credentials&client_id=625bc9f6-3bf6-4b6d-94ba-e97cf07a22de&client_secret=qkDwDJlDfig2IpeuUZYKH1Wb8q1V0ju6sILxQQqhJ+s=&resource=https%3A%2F%2Fservice.contoso.com%2F
 ```
-But for brevity let's examine how you can do it via the AzureAD library.
+For brevity, let's examine how you can do it via the AzureAD library.
 The code samples are below.

 1. Retrieving the token should be easy using this little helper class.
 You will need to take a dependency on the `Microsoft.IdentityModel.Clients.ActiveDirectory` NuGet package.
     ```csharp